Importation of Steroids

-The offence of importing ‘tier 1 goods’ as per section 233BAA of the Customs Act only applies if quantity of the goods exceed what is referred to as the ‘critical quantity’.
+The offence of importing ‘tier 1 goods’ as per section 233BAA of the Customs Act only applies if the quantity of the goods exceed what is referred to as the ‘critical quantity’.
 For anabolic and androgenic steroids, Schedule 7, Part 1 of the Customs Regulations 2015 sets out the critical quantity as 20 grams.

 If the amount does not exceed the critical quantity then the offence is contained under section 233 of the Customs Act, which is a lesser offence.
 This is to be read alongside regulation 5H of the Customs (Prohibited Imports) Regulations.
 This prohibits goods under the critical quantity to be imported unless written permission is granted by an authorised officer under the Therapeutic Goods Act 1989.
 This permission may be granted on certain conditions or unconditionally.

-It is a complete defence to the charge of importing steroids under the critical quantity if written permission was obtained from an authorised officer under the Therapeutic Goods Act 1989 in accordance to the regulations.
+It is a complete defence to the charge of importing steroids under the critical quantity if written permission was obtained from an authorised officer under the Therapeutic Goods Act 1989 in accordance with the regulations.

 Under Commonwealth law, an offence under section 233BAA is an indictable offence.
 This means that it will be dealt with in the District Court, however, it may be dealt with in the Local Court with the consent of both the prosecutor and the defendant.
 If the matter is finalised in the District Court, this will give rise to harsher penalties.